department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/copay.md

 order: 3
 lastupdate: 2019-01-24
 relatedlinks:
+  - heading: Other information you may need
+    links:
+    - url: /health-care/financial-assessment/
+      title: Financial assessment and income verification
+      description: Learn more about our financial assessment and income verification process—and how we use this to determine whether you'll pay copays.
     - url: /health-care/make-a-payment/
       title: Make a payment
       description: Pay your VA medical bill online, by mail, phone, or in person.
     - url: /health-care/manage-copay-debt/
       title: Manage your VA copay debt
       description: If you're having trouble paying your copays, find out how we can help you manage your debt.

 ---